 - The roof discharge stack was found to be operating at a favourable odour performance level.
 Specifically, the odour performance of the roof discharge stack continues to be broadly consistent with original design performance documented in the Wilkinson & Murray Air Quality Impact Assessment dated April 2014; - At the current roof discharge stack performance, downwind odour impacts are very unlikely.
-The status quo is expected to be maintained under the current operating and maintenance practices at the BTT Facility; - A localised very weak odour was intermittently detectable within the boundary of the BTT Facility at a single measurement location points (refer to Figure 4) during the FAOA survey.
-The odour character was 'bin juice, sour' and the likely source was truck activity at the time; - It is understood that the BTT Facility continues to implement an active service and maintenance program for the waste containers (refer to the NSW Resource Recovery Container Maintenance).
+The status quo is expected to be maintained under the current operating and maintenance practices at the BTT Facility; - A localised very weak to weak odour was detectable within the boundary of the BTT Facility at several measurement location points (refer to Figure 5) during the FAOA survey.
+The odour character was 'bin juice, sour' and the likely source was the activities at the BTT Facility occurring at the time; - It is understood that the BTT Facility continues to implement an active service and maintenance program for the waste containers (refer to the NSW Resource Recovery - Container Maintenance).
 It is also understood that the road sweeper is utilised twice daily.
-As such, given the current odour mitigation and management practices and stack testing results as found in the Audit, the localised odour within the BTT Facility detected during the FAOA survey is not expected to be problematical at nearby, off-site downwind locations.
-This is consistent with the absence of odour complaints since the previous June 2020 Report (see point below); - The smoke testing conducted within the BTT Facility building enclosure indicated positive results and suggested that the building ventilation air extraction system at the BTT Facility is operating in an optimum condition; - The service logs indicate that all required maintenance works on the building ventilation air extraction system at the BTT Facility since the previous June 2020 Report have been adequately undertaken, and the system is operating in a satisfactory condition; and - The few plastic panels at the truck entry point of the BTT Facility building enclosure were found to be missing.
+As such, given the current odour mitigation and management practices and stack testing results as found in the Audit, the localised odour within the BTT Facility detected during the FAOA survey is not expected to be problematical at nearby, off-site downwind locations; - The smoke testing conducted within the BTT Facility building enclosure indicated positive results and suggested that the building ventilation air extraction system at the BTT Facility is operating in an effective manner.
+It was noted that the collection grilles for the ventilation collection system (refer to Photo 4) and internal building walls have fouled with particulate matter/dust; - Eight (8) formal odour complaints were logged between November 2021 and the Audit.
+All complaints were logged by IXOM personnel; - The service logs indicate that all required maintenance works on the building ventilation air extraction system at the BTT Facility since the previous November 2021 Report have been adequately undertaken, and the system is operating in a satisfactory condition, aside from the discharge stack velocity sensor requiring attention (see below and refer to Section 6); - A difference in the airflow sensor reading (21 m/s) and independent measurements (15 m/s) was identified, despite the verification and validation visits conducted on 10 February and 18 March 2022, respectively.
+This indicates that the fan may require additional optimisation by the mechanical contractor (e.g., fan belts, etc.).
+Moreover, it appears that the velocity sensor cannot provide sustainably accurate real-time measurements and requires a higher frequency of maintenance and/or replacement with an alternative sensor.
+If selected, the alternative sensor will need to provide a higher degree of reliability and accuracy, given that the exit velocity is a key performance metric; and

+The plastic panels at the truck entry point of the BTT Facility building enclosure were intact and in good condition.